Calebsreal/OSPF-Enterprise-Lab/README.md

 -zVerification of end-to-end connectivity using ping

 ##Mistakes / Troubleshooting :
-While conducting this lab I ran into an issue at one point that I could't 2 routers to establish OSPF adjacency.
+While conducting this lab I ran into an issue at one point that I couldn't get 2 routers to establish OSPF adjacency.
 I reviewed my configurations and saw that the wildcard mask for a specific network was incorrect.
 After correcting the wildcard mask, OSPF connectivity was successfully established and the network functioned as intended.

 ##How to open :
 Download the .pkt file and open in Cisco Packet Tracer